EU says US trade and tech consultancy will strengthen influence and set rules for 21st century | ExBulletin

 EU says US trade and tech consultancy will strengthen influence and set rules for 21st century

-BRUSSELS, Sept.
-26 (Reuters) – The American Business and Technology Council (TTC) will give Europe more leverage and set standards and rules for the 21st century, said chief commerce and digital leaders of the EU, highlighting global concerns over China’s growing power.
+BRUSSELS (Reuters) The American Business and Technology Council (TTC) will give Europe more leverage and set standards and rules for the 21st century, EU trade and digital chiefs said, highlighting global concerns over China’s growing power.

 Comments from Valdis Dombrovskis and Margrethe Vestager preceded the TTC’s first meeting in Pittsburgh on Wednesday and as the United States and Europe clash with China in areas ranging from trade and defense to technology and human rights. the man.